As

 for ease of removal.
 Paste-down endpaper at beginning of book is cream as is following

-free endpaper whereas paste-down at back of book is black and proceeded by two
+free endpaper whereas paste-down at back of book is black and preceded by two

 a.